Quinnod345/eoschatai/README.md

 - Seamless chat experience on mobile phones
 - Touch-friendly buttons and interactive elements
 - Responsive sidebar that adapts to screen size
-- Optimized artifact viewing on tablets
+- Optimized composer viewing on tablets

 #### 🚀 Experience Improvements
 - Use the app anywhere, on any device